mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ```

 This could be applied to current master_host/port or a new one.
-If there is a master server maintenance and a slave is being promoted as master it should be checked that binlog file and position are valid: in case of any error replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.
+If there is a master server maintenance and a slave is being promoted as master it should
+be checked that binlog file and position are valid: in case of any error replication stops
+and errors are reported via *SHOW SLAVE STATUS* and in error logs.

-2) Current binlog file is ‘mysql-bin.000099', position 1234
+(2) Current binlog file is ‘mysql-bin.000099', position 1234

 ```
 MariaDB> CHANGE MASTER TO MASTER_LOG_FILE=‘mysql-bin.000100',
          MASTER_LOG_POS=4
 ```

-This could be applied with current master_host/port or a new one
+This could be applied with current master_host/port or a new one.
+If transaction safety option is on
-If transaction safety option is on and the current binlog file contains an incomplete transaction it will be truncated to the position where transaction started.
+and the current binlog file contains an incomplete transaction it will be truncated to the position
+where transaction started.
-In such situation a proper message is reported in MySQL connection and with next START SLAVE binlog file truncation will occur and MariaDB MaxScale will request events from the master using the next binlog file at position 4.
+In such situation a proper message is reported in MySQL connection and with next START SLAVE binlog
+file truncation will occur and MariaDB MaxScale will request events from the master using the next
+binlog file at position 4.

 The above scenario might refer to a master crash/failure:
- the new server that has just been promoted as master doesn't have last transaction events but it should have the new binlog file (the next in sequence).
+the new server that has just been promoted as master, doesn't have last transaction events and
+should have the new binlog file, the next one in sequence (some `FLUSH LOGS` commands must be issued).
 Truncating the previous MariaDB MaxScale binlog is safe as that incomplete transaction is lost.
-It should be checked that current master or new one has the new binlog file, in case of any error replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.
+It should be checked that current master or new one has the new binlog file, in case of any error
+replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.

 	MariaDB> START SLAVE;